pakzan/tick-tac-toe-brute-force-learning/README.md

 # tick-tac-toe-machine-learning
-A VB Tick Tac Toe Game that uses Minimax and Reinforcement Learning.
+A VB Tick Tac Toe Game that uses Minimax and Q-Learning.